The Costs (and Benefits) of Employee Turnover

 It doesn't have to be this way.
 Some people change and grow with the position, always coming up with the best practices and creative ways to solve problems.
 But some people don't.

 Your business can stagnate if you don't have any new ideas.
-Sometimes it's nice when someone quits so that you can bring on someone with new, fresh ideas.
+Sometimes it's nice when an employee quits so that you can bring on an employee with new, fresh ideas.